vercre/vc/vercre-wallet/examples/desktop/tauri/README.md

     }' \
     http://localhost:8080/invoke)

-# paste this into the add-credential form in the Tauri app
+# paste this JSON into the add-credential form in the Tauri app
 echo $RESP | jq '.credential_offer'

 # print user pin